-- 5. The ground and first floor levels of any new building may incorporate a zero front building line setback.
-Upper storeys of any new building shall be setback at least four (4) metres from the front building line. - 6.
-A continuous cantilevered awning shall be provided for any building fronting Wentworth Street.
+8 The ground and first floor levels of any new building may incorporate a zero front building line setback.
+The third storey of any new building shall be setback at least 5 metres from the front building line.

-7. Buildings must have a zero side setback and a minimum six (6) metre rear setback.
+Buildings may have a zero lot line side setback and must have a minimum 6 metre rear setback.